habeshaethiopia/function-calling-ai/README.md

 # Financial Assistant

-A modern web-based financial assistant that helps users manage their expenses, track income, and get real-time exchange rates using AI-powered conversations.
+A modern web-based financial assistant that helps users manage their expenses, track income, and get real-time exchange rates using AI-powered conversations. you can access the hosted one [here](https://function-calling-ai.onrender.com)

 ## Features